 The large appliances in your home can be a major drag on your energy bills if they are outdated.
 Take stock of the big stuff, like your refrigerator, washer, dryer, etc., and see if any of them need to be replaced.

-These are a few tips to make your home more energy-efficient.
-Not only can it help you save on heating and cooling costs long-term, but it helps keep your home more comfortable year-round.
+There are a lot of things about your home that can affect energy efficiency; using these tips to make your home more energy-efficient can help.
+Not only can it help you save on heating and cooling costs long-term, but it helps keep your home more comfortable year-round, which is one of the best home improvement resolutions.
 Contact Zephyr Thomas at 717-399-4708 to start a free quote for your next home improvement project!